 - 1/4 teaspoon ground nutmeg

 - 1/2 cup unsweetened applesauce

 - 1/4 teaspoon vanilla extract

 - 1-1/2 teaspoons hot water

-- In a small bowl, combine the first six ingredients.
+- In a small bowl, combine the first 6 ingredients.
 Cut in butter until crumbly; set aside.
 In a large bowl, cream shortening and sugar until light and fluffy.
-Beat in eggs, one at a time, beating well after each addition.
+Beat in 1 egg at a time, beating well after each addition.
 Beat in squash and vanilla.
 Combine dry ingredients; gradually add to creamed mixture and mix well.
 Spoon half into a greased 9-in. springform pan.

 - Spread applesauce over batter.
 Sprinkle with half of the crumb mixture.
 Spoon remaining batter evenly over crumb mixture.
 Top with remaining crumb mixture.

 - Bake at 350° for 50-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing sides of pan.

 - Combine the confectioners' sugar, extract and enough water to achieve desired consistency; drizzle over coffee cake.